morgan-j-black/Obsidian-with-Zotero-Academia/rlaker_Notes/Obsidian - Plugins.md

 - plugin
 ---

-At its simplest [[Obsidian-tutorial]] is just note taking, but it can become more with plugins.
-These are written by third-parties (who are usually just enthusiatic [[Obsidian-tutorial]] users).
+At its simplest [[Obsidian]] is just note taking, but it can become more with plugins.
+These are written by third-parties (who are usually just enthusiatic [[Obsidian]] users).

 > [!info]
 > You need to enable "community plugins" by leaving safe mode in the settings.